 If your smart about it, you can have most of your shopping done for the next year, a whole year early!
 This is how I personally save MASSIVE amounts at Christmas time.
 A few new friends pop into your life during the year, no problem.
 Your budget is not even dented yet!

 China ware.
 If you’re looking to buy china ware, wait until January.
 Worst time to sell it; best time to buy it!

 Small appliances.
 OK, so I know that most people think Black Friday is the best time to purchase…well…everything.
 But it’s not.
 You’ll score the best deals on small appliances in January as Christmas is over and stores are making room on their shelves for the newest models.
 I know…it’s SO last season.

-Diet Foods (think New Years Resolutions) Healthy Choice, South Beach, Lean Cuisine, Special K, Kashi, Slim Fast, 100 Calorie Packs…
+Diet Foods (think New Years Resolutions) This is the best time for diet food grocery sales cycles – Healthy Choice, South Beach, Lean Cuisine, Special K, Kashi, Slim Fast, 100 Calorie Packs…

 Super Bowl Sunday.
 You’ll see things like soda, chips, dips, cheese, sandwich items, crackers, snacks, hot wings